bwfiq/aws-scripts/README.md

     - Uses [lipanski/docker-static-website](https://github.com/lipanski/docker-static-website) (httpd docker container ~100kB in size)
 - Copies over files in the static-site directory (Dockerfile and HTML)
 - Builds and runs the container
-If the script is ended or errors, the security group, key pair, and instance will be deleted from AWS.

 ## To Do
 - Provision a new VPS and subnet